-In 2018 the world’s leading trail organizations, trail destinations and trail professionals
+In September 2018 join the world’s leading trail organizations,

 If you love or work with trails this international conference is not to be missed.